mmilano87/analyzeC19D/README.md

 License GPL (>=2)
 Depends R (>= 3.1.0),igraph package.

- analyzeC19D is a R function for graph-based analysis and visualization of Italian COVID-19 data.
+ CCTV is a R function for graph-based analysis and visualization of Italian COVID-19 data.
 The dataset, that is provided for each Italian region, consist of:
 Hospitalised with Symptoms (hs)
 Intensive Care (ic)